-- 5.1 Council is invited to consider approving Councillor Murphy's absence from Council meetings since 17th December 2019 if she is not in attendance. - 5.4 If Council does not officially approve Councillor Murphy's absence, and neither does she attend a meeting between now and 16th June 2020, then the vacancy will be declared on 17th June 2020.
+- 5.3 Council is invited to consider approving Councillor Beresford's absence from Council meetings since 19th December 2019 (and Councillor Haywood's if she is not in attendance). - 5.4 If Council does not officially approve Councillor Haywood and Councillor Beresford's absence, and neither do they attend a meeting between now and 18th June 2020, then the vacancies will be declared on 19th June 2020.